 We do have electricity, though we experience power cuts known as “mati lampu”—meaning “dead lights”—on a near daily basis.
 We also have WiFi internet available for volunteers.

 There are a variety of insects and small animals around for you to get acquainted with: cats, geckos, mice, cockroaches, leeches, chickens (be prepared for a chorus of roosters very early every morning), spiders, ants and frogs.
 Mosquitoes are around at night, but not usually in large numbers (they are much worse in the secondary forests).

 We eat three times per day with all meals prepared by our project cook

 or by project staff.
+Food is provided Monday - Friday.
 The food will always be Indonesian cuisine

 consisting mainly of rice, noodles, vegetables, tofu, tempeh and fruit.